 - Zig-zagged in this Not Always Right story, where a customer tries to buy cigarettes (with a fake ID) at a yogurt shop, and gets turned down for both having a fake ID and for going to the wrong store.

-- Subverted in this Not Always Working story.
+- Subverted in this story.
 A man goes into a vegetarian restaurant and orders a steak.
 The newly hired waitress (telling the story) has to inform him that as a vegetarian restaurant, they don't serve steak.
 But then the owner's daughter reveals that they do serve steak.
-It turns out she doesn't know what "vegetarian" means.
+It turns out the daughter decided to label the restaurant as "vegetarian" despite not knowing what the word means.

 - In Bob's Burgers, when the kids enter a yacht club, Gene orders the butler to bring him a plate of mini burgers, much to his confusion.
 In the end the butler does bring him a plate, though.